CityOfPhiladelphia/ais/docs/DEPLOY.md

 continuous integration service.
 The master branch is automatically deployed when it changes on GitHub.

+## Configuration

+### Environment Variables

+SQLALCHEMY_DATABASE_URI -- The URL to the AIS database.

+SQLALCHEMY_POOL_SIZE -- How many connections to the database each worker should
+    keep open.
+To see how many connections your PostgreSQL database allows, run `select * from pg_settings where name='max_connections';`.
+If using gevent worker, you should set your pool size relatively high (say, to half of your available connections).

+For deployment purposes, there is also a variable named `EB_BLUEGREEN_STATUS`.
+The three respected values for this variable are `Production`, `Staging`, and `Swap`.

+### Scaling

 The EC2 machines in the *ais-api-market* and *ais-api-broad* environments are in auto scaling groups that are triggered by the average CPU usage across the machines.
 If the machines are using more than an average 70% of their CPU for 5 minutes, the group will scale up.
 It will scale back down if the average is lower than 40%.

+**Guidelines around deployment variables:**

+* There should be exactly one environment marked with a status of Production, and exactly one marked with a status of either Staging or Swap.
+* New data is always deployed to the environment marked Staging or Swap.
+* For tests, use the environment with a status of Production, unless there is an environment with a status of Swap.
+* For code deployment, deploy to the same environment as is used for tests.
+  If deploying to a Swap environment, then the final step in the deploy is to swap out the production environment for the test one.

 ## Deploying the database to RDS